 But I think it’s hard for new and younger audiences.
 I asked my students what they think of when I play opera documentaries, and it’s always, “Wigs!
 Corsets!
 Big dresses!”
 That’s the automatic association with opera.

 Every process of innovation takes time, but for me it’s highly important that new audiences come to opera not just because they want to see elephants and camels in Aida, or the Kremlin, cossacks and the boyars’ dresses in Boris Godunov — but in order to witness the human drama of two people falling in love in the middle of a war and thus becoming traitors of their people, or the struggle of a man at a peak of his power against his own conscience.
-After all, do people come to Shakespeare only to see the Elizabethan costumes?
+(Boris Godunov) is about our times as well as about 1604, as it was about Pushkin’s time when he was writing it 1825, or Mussorgsky when he was writing the opera in 1869.
+Times change, but peoples’ characters don’t change.
+Do people come to Shakespeare only to see the Elizabethan costumes?
 I hope not.

 How does locale influence this kind of approach?
 I would think Moscow-Berlin-London have really left their mark on you as an artist.